Azure/Industrial-IoT/docs/manual/readme.md

 Azure Log Analytics workspace is a unique environment for Azure Monitor log data.
 Each workspace has its own data repository and configuration, and data sources and solutions are configured to store their data in a particular workspace.

 We use Azure Log Analytics workspace to collect metrics from Edge modules as well as metrics from micro-services running in AKS cluster.
-We could also check other metrics of Kubernetes cluster.
+We could also check other metrics of the Kubernetes cluster.

 References: